 To living on autopilot.
 To structuring my world around other people’s schedules and other people’s expectations.
-To resigning myself to a 9-5, bottom-line, lather/rinse/repeat life.
+To resigning myself to a 9 to 5, bottom-line, lather/rinse/repeat life.

 When I was little, I had this recurring dream where I woke up one morning to find myself in someone else’s life.
 (This was most likely caused by my fondness for Quantum Leap.)
 I’d have to try to get through the day without tipping anyone off to the fact that I was actually an imposter.
 It was a little scary, but also a pretty cool adventure.

 But I didn’t want to stop there.
 Because quitting my job was a goal I wouldn’t reach right away, and because once the self-improvement, lifestyle-design bug bit me, I was hooked.
 So, I set myself on a mission to learn to live deliberately.
 To make intentional choices, to live an intentional life, and to try to make each day just a little bit closer to the life I’d like to live.

 Who am I?
 I’m just a conformity-hating, challenge-loving, fight-the-power girl who’s on a journey to live every day a little better than the last.

 Some random, get-to-know-me tidbits:

 - I like things neat and orderly.
 I get inordinate amounts of joy from things like junk drawer dividers and closet organizers.
 It’s not easy to keep this compulsion up while being a hustler, but that doesn’t stop me from trying.

 - I do both the regular and the “commuter” crossword puzzles in my local paper.
 I secretly like the commuter one better because it’s meant to be finished in 5 minutes and always makes me feel really smart.

 - I would love to hear from you!